realpdebench/realpdebench.github.io/docs/index.md

         </summary>
         <div class="rp-takeaway-body">
           Convolution-based models (e.g., U-Net, CNO) tend to do well on pointwise errors like RMSE.
-          Models with operator / wavelet structure (e.g., MWT) can better preserve periodicity and other global features—so “best model” depends on the metric you care about.
+          Models with operator / wavelet structure (e.g., MWT) can better preserve periodicity and other global features—so "best model" depends on the metric you care about.
         </div>
       </details>